Skip to content

 Read the transcript

 Hi there, Peter here from Comfort Zone Insulation.
 So if you wanted to know how different insulations perform under a flame test side by side, I'll just show you.
-So here we've got a fiberglass bat.
+So here we've got a fibreglass batt.
 They're very, very common.
 They're one of the cheaper of the insulation products on the market.
-Then we've got the polyester bat.
-The polyester bat's a non-allergenic, non-itchy bat and it's really quite good as far as an insulation goes.
+Then we've got the polyester batt.
+The polyester batt's a non-allergenic, non-itchy batt and it's really quite good as far as an insulation goes.
 It's harder for rats and mice to build nests in it than it is for the earth form.
-And here we've got the cellulose fiber insulation.
+And here we've got the cellulose fibre insulation.
 Now here's a bit of polyurethane that we pulled out of a house the other day.
 It's commonly used on chook sheds and things like that.
 I don't think it complies with the standard for pumping into residential buildings, but every now and again people want to put it in because they think that it should.
-I'll just light up my little locks and torch here.
+I'll just light up my little oxy torch here.
 I'll just show you.
-We've put the flame onto the fiberglass bat.
-You can see now, you're just trying to cut through the bat.
-Even though the bat doesn't touch on fire, there's nothing stopping that from burning your house down.
-Because the bat just melts away from the flame.
+We've put the flame onto the fibreglass batt.
+You can see now, it's just trying to cut through the batt.
+Even though the batt doesn't catch on fire, there's nothing stopping that from burning your house down.
+Because the batt just melts away from the flame.
 The polyester has just been starting to burn.
-The gas is coming off it out of quite poisonous and if you had a fire, that's out of the flame.
+The gases coming off it are quite poisonous if you had a fire.
 Yeah.
 Polyurethane, that stuff is dangerous.
 It just catches fire.
-Very angry.
+Very dangerous.
 It does a really black smoke.
-It doesn't have a bat in your house.
-The one that I prefer is obviously just the spider.
-There's a bit of flame on the side of the spider.
-You've never seen one there for a long time and it doesn't receive from the flame so therefore it can help protect your home in the fire and the flame just goes out.
+You wouldn't want that in your house.
+The one that I prefer is obviously the cellulose fibre.
+If we put a bit of flame on the side of the fibre, you can have a flame on there for a long time and it doesn't recede from the flame so therefore it can help protect your home in the fire and the flame just goes out.
 If we break that apart there, you'll see that the flame's only actually burned into there.
-A couple millimeters in the top.
+A couple millimetres in the top.
 That's where it can protect your house from the fire and that's how they're still burning.
-Let me just put that out for some taste.
-That's where the sales will put out the risk of other things in the room.
-Often times we can't say that they're on top of polyester or fire glass or polyurethane to make sure there's no fire.
-I hope that answers your questions and I hope that you have the same opinion as I am now that the sale is as far as a far better option.
-The borax in the fields in the end, the
+Let me just put that out for safety's sake.
+That's where the cellulose will put out the risk of other things in the room.
+Often times we pump the cellulose over the top of polyester or fibreglass or polyurethane to make sure there's no fire.
+I hope that answers your questions and I hope that you have the same opinion as I am now that the cellulose is a far better option.

 Reviews5.0 from 174+ reviews